ptmt/ptmt.github.com/posts/2025/lost-in-time.md

 You scroll through a neat list of services that were once cheap because each one felt like nothing: a small site here, a webhook there, a little worker, a domain redirect, an analytics script, some uptime monitor, a storage bucket with “just a couple files.”
 Each one was fine.
 Together they are a constellation with a monthly price tag that looks more like a utility bill than a hobby.

-Every project that stays alive demands a little ongoing payment, like a tiny aquarium in someone else’s house.
+Every project that stays alive demands a little ongoing payment.

 So you consider the other route: the home machine.